What is Folliculitis?

 Minor surgery: For patients with a large boil, your dermatologist may create a small incision to drain the pus.
 This can relieve discomfort and speed up recovery.

-Laser hair removal: If other treatment options do not work, long-term hair removal with the GentleLase Pro laser therapy may help to clear up the infection.
+Laser hair removal: In severe cases, if other treatment options do not work, long-term hair removal with the GentleLase Pro laser therapy may help to clear up soft tissue infections.

 Following Folliculitis Treatment